-A seventy five (75) kilometer free zone shall be established around the center of every city, town or village in which employees reside and around every place where accommodation is provided and/or paid for by the Employer.
+A 75 kilometer free zone shall be established around the center of every city, town or village in which Employees reside and around every place where accommodation is provided and/or paid for by the Employer.
 This zone shall apply to all persons covered by this Agreement except local residents.

-The following conditions shall apply to all employees engaged in work that is not industrial work, except local residents, within the following radial zones:
+The following conditions shall apply to all Employees engaged in work that is not industrial work, except local residents, within the following radial zones:

-- Zone 1 Within the Free Zones as noted above, all employees shall be responsible for their own transportation to and from the work site except that where, on remote job sites, conditions are such that private and public transportation is not available and the work area is beyond reasonable walking distance, then the Employer shall provide transportation. - The area lying within the next one hundred (100) kilometers beyond the boundary of the free zones established above, is Zone 2.
-For any job site situated within this area the Employer shall supply transportation to and from the work site to the place of accommodation or established central pick-up points, or, at their option, expressed by the Employer in writing, pay vehicle allowance at the rate of forty-nine cents (\$0.49) per kilometer from the edge of the free zone, to the job and back, to each employee who, by arrangement with the Employer uses their own vehicle to provide transportation outside the free zone.
+- Zone 1 Within the Free Zones as noted above, all Employees shall be responsible for their own transportation to and from the work site except that where, on remote job sites, conditions are such that private and public transportation is not available and the work area is beyond reasonable walking distance, then the Employer shall provide transportation. - The area lying within the next 100 kilometers beyond the boundary of the free zones established above, is Zone 2.
+For any job site situated within this area the Employer shall supply transportation to and from the work site to the place of accommodation or established central pick-up points, or, at their option, expressed by the Employer in writing, pay vehicle allowance at the rate of \$0.52) per kilometer from the edge of the free zone, to the job and back, to each Employee who, by arrangement with the Employer uses their own vehicle to provide transportation outside the free zone.